xHotShotsx/Typology/Socionics/Intertype Relations/Intertype Relations - Group Cohomology.md

 # 1. Introduction

 This paper studies dichotomy systems in Socionics via group actions and vector space representations.
 Each dichotomy system consists of a fixed set of wall dichotomies whose interactions generate orbital dichotomies through a Socion 2-cocycle.
 The set of intertype relations form a nonabelian group acting on types, while dichotomy systems induce abelian relation groups acting on both types and its derived models.
-Section 2 introduces the foundational combinatorial objects; Section 3 develops the group-theoretic framework; Section 4 introduces selector dichotomies and induced relation groups.
+Section 2 introduces the foundational combinatorial objects; Sections 3 and 4 develops the group-theoretic framework; Section 4 introduces selector dichotomies and induced relation groups.

 # 2. Foundational Objects and Notation